just-the-docs/just-the-docs/help/users/getting-started.md

 ## Visualise it

-Go to the [CityJSON official online viewer](https://viewer.cityjson.org) and drop the file on the logo, and voilà:
+Go to the [CityJSON official online viewer](https://viewer.cityjson.org) (called 'ninja') and drop the file, and voilà:

 ![](../files/gs-viewer.png)